 The supplement is convenient to take: just one caplet, once per day.
 Some women do however favor a product without energy-boosting ingredients, particularly if they take it in the evening.
 If that describes you, then consider Hormonal Balance & Menopause Support from Dr. Tobias.
 This is also a fantastic blend of helpful ingredients including soy, black cohosh, red clover, and more, but without the herbal energy ingredients.

 2. Diindolylmethane (DIM)

 Best For: Vital support in stabilizing erratic hormone (estrogen) levels.

 DIM has surged in popularity in recent years.
 It’s effectiveness in tackling menopausal symptoms has been credited to it’s activity on estrogen receptors within the body (1,2,3).
 When taken as a supplement it appears to stabilize estrogen levels, preventing them from either spiking too high or falling too low during the day.

 This can be especially beneficial to women in premature menopause, particularly in the early stages when your hormone levels can be all over the place.

 Many women in the EarlyMenopause.com community swear by DIM as a potent herbal helper in their battle against their symptoms.
 As a nutritional supplement, DIM is produced as an extract from cruciferous vegetables such as broccoli and cauliflower.
 It is therefore generally regarded as very safe.

 This is our favored DIM supplement, chosen for it’s consistent high quality and fanstastic value.
 It also contains bioperine and dong quai, ingredients with further hormone balancing properties.
-Alternatively, try Absorb Your Health for fantastic service and the best price anywhere on the web ($13.99/100 capsules with free shipping as of writing).

 3. Black Cohosh